 When you’re storing sensitive documents, these considerations are particularly important.

-Most storage facilities ask that you have self-storage insurance as a mandatory requirement, but even if your facility doesn’t ask this of you, you should definitely get an insurance policy to protect your business contents from things like theft, vandalism, and damage due to natural disasters.
+Most storage facilities ask that you have self-storage insurance as a mandatory requirement.
+If your facility doesn’t ask this of you, you should definitely get an insurance policy to protect your business contents from things like theft, vandalism, and damage due to natural disasters.
 Read our article on how safe your items really are in storage for more.

-99% of our customers save on their self-storage insurance when shopping with us over directly with a storage facility, and we’ll provide you with an instant certificate with zero excess and no hidden fees, and you can calculate your quote based on the value of goods stored.
+99% of our customers save on their self-storage insurance when shopping with us over directly with a storage facility.
+We’ll provide you with an instant certificate with zero excess and no hidden fees, and you can calculate your quote based on the value of goods stored.